 Section A

-The Federation shall consist of: National and International Members and Affiliated voting Members; and Corresponding, Associate, and Technical non-voting.
+The Federation shall consist of: National and International Members and Affiliated voting Members; and Corresponding, ans Associates and Distinguished Fellows., and Technical that are non-voting.

 Section B

 A National Member shall comprise the national professional engineering organization, or the union/association of organizations within a country, that is considered most representative of technically competent engineers according to the national standards within that country.